 Small cell lung cancer (SCLC) is an aggressive form of lung cancer characterized by rapid growth and early metastasis.
 The primary treatment options for SCLC typically include chemotherapy, radiation therapy, and, in some cases, surgery.
 However, patients may consider alternative or complementary treatments alongside conventional treatments.
 These alternatives often focus on managing symptoms, improving quality of life, and potentially enhancing the effectiveness of standard therapies, especially those with a diagnosis due to genotoxic exposure.

 Our cancer stem cell treatment and research center continues to probe further than ever before.
-With discoveries in cell communications, clinical trials, and methods of diagnosing and treating lung cancer, we firmly believe that we are well on our way to managing an otherwise fatal to allow our patients to finally live a cancer-free life without the constant fear of relapse.
+With discoveries in cell communications, clinical trials, and methods of diagnosing and treating lung cancer, we firmly believe that we are well on our way to managing an otherwise fatal disease to allow our patients to finally live a cancer-free life without the constant fear of relapse.

 [1] ^ Mulvihill, Michael S, Johannes R Kratz, Patrick Pham, David M Jablons, and Biao He.
 2012.
 The role of stem cells in airway repair: implications for the origins of lung cancer.
 Chinese journal of cancer, no. 2 (November 1). doi:10.5732/cjc.012.10097. https://www.ncbi.nlm.nih.gov/pubmed/23114089